Beliavsky/Burkardt-Fortran-90/README.md

 [bisection_rc](https://people.sc.fsu.edu/~jburkardt/f_src/bisection_rc/bisection_rc.html) bisection method for solving a scalar equation in a change of sign interval, using reverse communication (RC).

 [brent](https://people.sc.fsu.edu/~jburkardt/f_src/brent/brent.html) finds zeros or minima of a scalar function of a scalar variable, by Richard Brent.

+[muller](https://people.sc.fsu.edu/~jburkardt/f_src/muller/muller.html) seeks a root of a nonlinear equation using Muller's method, with complex arithmetic.

 [test_zero](https://people.sc.fsu.edu/~jburkardt/f_src/test_zero/test_zero.html) defines nonlinear functions that may be used to test zero finders.